sodle/terraform-provider-bsky/docs/index.md

 ### Optional

 - `handle` (String) Your Bluesky handle, without the `@`.
+Can also be set via the BSKY_HANDLE environment variable.
 - `password` (String) Your Bluesky password.
 Use an [app password](https://bsky.app/settings/app-passwords) for added security.
+Can also be set via the BSKY_PASSWORD environment variable.
+- `pds_admin_password` (String) Admin password used when setting up the PDS.
+Used to manage account resources.
+Can also be set via the BSKY_ADMIN_PASSWORD environment variable.
 - `pds_host` (String) Base URL of your Personal Data Server (PDS).
 For most people, this is `https://bsky.social/`.
+Can also be set via the BSKY_PDS_HOST environment variable.